edaehn/bitsgalore.github.io/_posts/2019-01-31-roll-the-tape-recovering-90s-data-tapes-in-bitcurator.md

 ## Physical carrier formats

-At this early stage of the web archaeology project, a few site creators have already loaned us sample sets of offline carriers.
+At this early stage of the web archaeology project, a few site creators have already lended us sample sets of offline carriers.
 Even though these sets are limited in size, they already contain quite a wide range of physical formats: CD-ROMs, floppy disks, ZIP disks, USB thumb drives, (internal) hard disks, and a variety of tape formats.
 For reading the data on these carriers, we've set up a desktop workstation running the [*BitCurator*](https://bitcurator.net/) environment.

 ## Tapes